Virginia Messina: Career

 Messina became a vegetarian in 1970s after reading the cookbook Laurel's Kitchen.
 She became interested in animal rights and veganism in the 1980s.
-She obtained a Master of Public Health degree from University of Michigan in 1981.
+She obtained a bachelor's degree in home economics from Douglass College and a Master of Public Health degree in human nutrition from the University of Michigan School of Public Health in 1981.
 She was director of nutrition services at George Washington University Medical Center from 1987 to 1989 and a dietitian for the Physicians Committee for Responsible Medicine (PCRM) from 1989 to 1992.
 She was on the PCRM Board of Advisors from 1997 to 2012.
 Messina is an adjunct assistant professor at Loma Linda University.

 Messina is a member of the Vegetarian Resource Group and has been on their board of advisors since 1997.
 Messina and her husband founded Vegetarian Nutrition: An International Journal.
 She is a founding member of the Academy of Nutrition and Dietetics Vegetarian Nutrition Dietetic Practice Group.
 Messina co-authored the Academy of Nutrition and Dietetics (formerly American Dietetic Association) position paper on vegetarian diets in 1997 and 2003.

 In 2011, Messina co-authored Vegan for Life: Everything You Need to Know to Be Healthy on a Plant-Based Diet with Jack Norris.
 It was updated in 2020.

 In 2018, Messina was a speaker at the Boston Veg Food Fest.